BruceGeLi/BruceGeLi.github.io/index.md

 # News

 Jan.
-2025, my latest PhD work got accepted by ICLR 2025.
+2025, my latest work got accepted by ICLR 2025 as a Spotlight paper🔥.
 I will present it in Singapore 🇸🇬.

 Dec.
 2024, I presented my co-authored work in NeurIPS 2024 in Vancouver, Canada 🇨🇦.